-The City Manager, Bruce E. Channing, is appointed by the City Council and serves at their pleasure.
+The City Manager, Donald J. White, was appointed by the City Council on February 3, 2018, and serves at the pleasure of the City Council.
 His specific powers and duties are established by law in the City of Laguna Hills Municipal Code.
-His compensation and other related terms of employment are embodied in an Employment Agreement which was last updated and approved in March, 2003, a copy of which may be found here.
+His compensation and other related terms of employment are embodied in an Employment Agreement which was approved in January 2018, a copy of which may be found here.
 The City Manager may be removed from his position upon a majority vote of the City Council at a lawfully noticed public meeting conducted in accordance with the requirements set forth in the Municipal Code and his Employment Agreement.

-The Director of Public Services, Kenneth H. Rosenfield, is appointed by the City Manager and serves at his pleasure.
+The Assistant City Manager/Director of Public Services, Kenneth H. Rosenfield, is appointed by the City Manager and serves at his pleasure.
 He is an “At-Will” employee under State law.
 In addition to the traditional duties of a Director of Public Services, he also serves the City as the City Engineer, the City Traffic Engineer, the Parks Director and the Street Superintendent.
 Mr. Rosenfield directs the functions of the Engineering Department, Public Works Department, Parks Department and Capital Improvement Administration, and is the principal staff for the City’s Traffic Commission.
 He also serves as a voting member of the Orange County Transportation Authority Technical Steering Committee.
 He receives no additional compensation for serving on this committee.
+Additionally, as Assistant City Manager, Mr. Rosenfield serves as City Manager in the City Manager’s absence.
 In 2008-09, Mr. Rosenfield served as President of the Orange County branch of the American Society of Civil Engineers.
 In 2003, he served as President of the City Engineers Association of Orange County.

-The Director of Public Services’ annual base salary was $203,143 in 2017.
-Pursuant to City Council Resolution, he received a 2.7% salary benchmark and cost of living adjustment on July 1, 2017.
-Mr. Rosenfield also receives additional benefits (retirement, health, disability and life insurances, auto allowance) that had a total annual value for calendar year 2017 of $53,949.
-The combined total of all of the above-listed annual compensation items for 2017 is $257,092.
-You can find an at-a-glance table that details all compensation received by the Director of Public Services for calendar year 2017 here.
+The Assistant City Manager/Director of Public Services’ annual base salary was $205,956 in 2018.
+He received no cost of living adjustment this past calendar year.
+Mr. Rosenfield also receives additional benefits (retirement, health, disability and life insurances, auto allowance) that had a total annual value for calendar year 2018 of $61,721.
+The combined total of all of the above-listed annual compensation items for 2018 is $267,677.
+You can find an at-a-glance table that details all compensation received by the Assistant City Manager/Director of Public Services for calendar year 2018 here.

-Mr. Rosenfield graduated from the University of California, Irvine, with a Bachelor of Science degree in Civil and Environmental Engineering.
-He subsequently earned a Master’s in Business Administration degree from the University of California, Riverside.
+Mr. Rosenfield graduated form the University of California, Irvine, with a Bachelor of Science degree in Civic and Environmental Engineering.
+He subsequently earned a Master's in Business Administration degree from the University of California, Riverside.
 He is a licensed Civil Engineer in the State of California.
-Prior to becoming a City employee of Laguna Hills in July 1995, he served a variety of other public agencies for seventeen years as City Engineer, and he worked in other positions through both private and public employment.
+Prior to becoming a City employee in Laguna Hills in July 1995, he served a variety of other public agencies for seventeen years as City Engineer, and he worked in other positions through both private and public employment.

 The Community Development Director, David Chantarangsu, is appointed by the City Manager and serves at his pleasure.
 He is an “At-Will” employee under State law.
 As the Community Development Director, he oversees the Planning, Building, Code Enforcement, and Receptionist functions for the City of Laguna Hills.
 He is the principal staff for the City’s Planning Agency.
 Mr. Chantarangsu joined the City on December 26, 2011.

-The Community Development Director’s annual base salary was $188,076 in 2017.
-Pursuant to City Council Resolution, he received a 2.7% salary benchmark and cost-of-living adjustment on July 1, 2017.
-Mr. Chantarangsu also receives additional benefits (retirement, health, disability and life insurances, auto allowance) that had a total annual value for calendar year 2017 of $50,555.
-The combined total of all of the above-listed annual compensation items for 2017 is $238,631.
-You can find an at-a-glance table that details all compensation received by the Community Development Director for calendar year 2017 here.
+The Community Development Director’s annual base salary was $204,513 in 2018.
+He received no cost of living adjustment this past calendar year.
+Mr. Chantarangsu also receives additional benefits (retirement, health, disability and life insurances, auto allowance) that had a total annual value for calendar year 2018 of $51,641.
+The combined total of all of the above-listed annual compensation items for 2018 is $256,154.
+You can find an at-a-glance table that details all compensation received by the Community Development Director for calendar year 2018 here.

 Mr. Chantarangsu earned a Bachelor of Science degree from California State Polytechnic University Pomona, CA. Prior to coming to Laguna Hills in December 2011, he served for 21 years in the City of Glendora in various planning and redevelopment capacities, ultimately being appointed Assistant Director of Planning.

 The Chief of Police Services, Lt.
-Roland Chacon, is selected by the City Manager.
+Matthew Stiverson, is selected by the City Manager.
 He is an employee of the Orange County Sheriff’s Department.
 In addition to the traditional duties of a Police Chief, he also oversees Emergency Management.
 As an employee of the Sheriff’s Department, Lt.
-Chacon does not receive any compensation directly from the City.
+Stiverson does not receive any compensation directly from the City.
 The cost of his position is paid for under the City’s contract with the Sheriff.
-For the current fiscal year, that annual cost to the City is $370,100.
-In 2016, it was $347,623.
+For the current fiscal year, that annual cost to the City is $389,572.
+In 2017, it was $370,100.

-The Deputy City Manager, David Reynolds, is appointed by the City Manager and serves at his pleasure.
+The Deputy City Manager/Director of Community Services, David Reynolds, is appointed by the City Manager and serves at his pleasure.
 He is an “At-Will” employee under State law.
-The Deputy City Manager is the department head of the Community Services Department and is responsible for the management of the 18-acre Laguna Hills Community Center and Sports Complex.
-In addition, the Deputy City Manager is responsible for the administration of the City’s waste and recycling franchise agreement with CR&R, and also oversees the City’s Information Technology Department.
+The Deputy City Manager/Director of Community Services is the department head of the Community Services Department and is responsible for the management of the 18-acre Laguna Hills Community Center and Sports Complex.
+In addition, the Deputy City Manager/Director of Community Services is responsible for the administration of the City’s waste and recycling franchise agreement with CR&R, the administration of the animal services agreement with the City of Mission Viejo, and also oversees the City’s Information Technology Department.
 Mr. Reynolds is also the principal staff support assigned to the City’s Parks and Recreation Commission.

-The Deputy City Manager’s annual base salary was $183,010 in 2017.
-Pursuant to City Council Resolution, he received a 2.7% salary benchmark and cost-of-living adjustment on July 1, 2017.
-Mr. Reynolds also receives additional benefits (retirement, health, disability and life insurances) that had a total annual value in calendar year 2017 of $47,801.
-The combined total of all of the above-listed annual compensation items for 2017 was $230,811.
-You can find an at-a-glance table that details all compensation received by the Deputy City Manager for calendar year 2017 here.
+The Deputy City Manager/Director of Community Services' annual base salary was $190,188 in 2018.
+He received no cost of living adjustment this past calendar year.
+Mr. Reynolds also receives additional benefits (retirement, health, disability and life insurances) that had a total annual value in calendar year 2018 of $51,648.
+The combined total of all of the above-listed annual compensation items for 2018 was $241,836.
+You can find an at-a-glance table that details all compensation received by the Deputy City Manager/Director of Community Services for calendar year 2018 here.

 Mr. Reynolds graduated from California State University, Fullerton, with a degree in Liberal Arts and a minor in Environmental Science.
 He also has a Project Management certification from the University of California, Irvine.
 Prior to coming to Laguna Hills in February 2003, he worked in the private sector for eight years in information technology at Thomas Bros.
 Maps and for an information technology outsourcing firm, Affiliated Computer Services (ACS).
 Mr. Reynolds’ six years with ACS provided him an opportunity to work in several local cities including Irvine, Lake Forest, Pomona, and Chino.
 His last position with ACS was to serve as the Director of Information Technology for the City of Pomona.

-The Assistant to the City Manager/City Clerk’s annual base salary was $140,777 in 2017.
-Pursuant to City Council Resolution, she received a 2.7% salary benchmark and cost-of-living adjustment on July 1, 2017.
-Ms. Au-Yeung also receives additional benefits (retirement, health, disability and life insurances, auto allowance) that had a total annual value for calendar year 2017 of $43,686.
-The combined total of all of the above-listed annual compensation items for 2017 is $184,463.
-You can find an at-a-glance table that details all compensation received by the Assistant to the City Manager/City Clerk for calendar year 2017 here.
+The Deputy City Manager/City Clerk’s annual base salary was $154,638 in 2018.
+She received no cost of living adjustment this past calendar year.
+Ms. Au-Yeung also receives additional benefits (retirement, health, disability and life insurances, auto allowance) that had a total annual value for calendar year 2018 of $51,428.
+The combined total of all of the above-listed annual compensation items for 2018 is $206,065.
+You can find an at-a-glance table that details all compensation received by the Deputy City Manager/City Clerk for calendar year 2018 here.

 After incorporation in 1991, the City joined CalPERS in 1992.
 Today, of the 480 cities in California, 449 are members of CalPERS.
 CalPERS offers a wide array of defined benefit pension plans, generally described by one of the following formulas: